apache/pulsar/site2/docs/security-tls-authentication.md

 ### ... on Brokers

-To configure brokers to authenticate clients, put the following in `broker.conf`, alongside [the configuration to enable tls transport](security-tls-transport.md#broker-configuration):
+To configure brokers to authenticate clients, put the following parameters in `broker.conf`, alongside [the configuration to enable tls transport](security-tls-transport.md#broker-configuration):

 ```properties
 # Configuration to enable authentication